 Healthcare executives frequently ask: “What is the ROI of our call center?”
 The answer is more complex than it appears.
 Unlike manufacturing where output equals input transformed, call centers generate value through multiple channels.
 Appointments scheduled, patients retained, revenue protected, and experiences delivered.
 This guide provides the comprehensive framework for calculating healthcare call center ROI at enterprise scale.

-The Healthcare Call Center ROI Equation
+What Is the Healthcare Call Center ROI Equation?

 At its core, ROI measures return relative to investment:

-ROI = (Net Benefits - Total Costs) / Total Costs × 100
+ROI = (Net Benefits - Total Costs) / Total Costs x 100

 For healthcare call centers, this equation expands to: